TRAC Members Login

 Mottos are traditionally written in Latin, so here's a rough translation:

-"Quo diutius aspicis, eo magis vides"
+"Quo diutius aspicis, eo magis vides."